Changing climate, changing priorities: the transition to a low-carbon economy (Part 1)

 The drivers for abatement of industrial sectors is increasingly driven by investors’ response to the climate crisis.
 Without transparent reporting of emissions and clear plans for decarbonization, companies risk losing access to capital for projects.
 With many green investment firms looking to finance cleantech and climate change solutions, and large asset managers making investment decisions with environmental sustainability at the core, this trend will continue to intensify, creating huge opportunities for leaders in the race to limit carbon emissions.

 This is Part 1 of a two-part blog.
-Watch for Part 2 coming soon!
+Part 2 is available here

 To read Hatch's statement on climate change and sustainability, click here.